spotlyte-labs/spotlyte-api/README.md

 Spotlyte is a REST based API

 # Usage
-1. Login to your Account to obtain your Application secret key
+1. Login to your [Spotlyte](https://www.getspotlyte.com) account to obtain your Application client and secret key
-2. In all Spotlyte API calls include your application key
+2. In all Spotlyte API calls include key as parameter

 # Availability
 Coming Soon